FitsAir: Fleet

-Fleet history
+Historical fleet

-Other Business
+Other business

 ExpoAir has a leasing arm that wet- and dry-leases aircraft to third parties.
 In 2005, an F27 was dry-leased to Pakistan International Airlines, and in 2006, the airline wet-leased a Douglas DC-8-63CF to Air Mauritius.
 In 2007, it dry-leased another F27 aircraft to Mihin Lanka.
 In 2008, it wet-leased a Beech Super King Air 200 from South Africa and sub-leased the aircraft to the UN arm of WFP for operations in Sri Lanka.

 In August 2014 Dimonim Air (Indonesia) leased the sole ATR 72-200, (PK-HVH), belonging to Sri Lankan carrier Fits Air, for use on its internal Indonesian network.